It’s late at night, you’re lying in bed, and you hear the distinct and unwelcome sound of a creaking floorboard from

 Mammoth Original Disc Lock

 The Mammoth Original Disc Lock is easily stored in a pocket and represents the most basic of our selection of disc locks.

 However, don’t be fooled.
-As long as you know its limitations then it can be used very practically in a number of scenarios.
-Intended for short-term use as a minor deterrent the device may be ideal for a quick visit to a shop.
+As long as you know its limitations, then it can be used very practically in many scenarios.
+Intended for short-term use as a minor deterrent, the device may be ideal for a quick visit to a shop.

 However, buy a winning lottery ticket while you’re in there, as you’ll need all the cash you can get if you rely on this as your sole means of theft prevention.